Are you a creative person who needs help with goal setting?

 How will you visualize your goal?
 Will you create a vision board, or something else?

-Step 7: Mediate and Set Your Intention to Make this Goal Happen
+Step 7: Meditate and Set Your Intention to Make this Goal Happen

 Dang, we’re getting into a lot of steps now for this whole goal-setting formula for creative people!
 But you want to accomplish this goal, right?
 Take it from someone who has chronically been setting goals for many years – goal-setting is not casual for me, it’s serious business, brah.